AditiBansal711/cse15l-labreports/lab-report-1.md

 When cat is used with no arguments,it is not valid or seems to do nothing.

-The key combination Ctrl+C acts as an interrupt and breaks out of this loop.
+The key combination Ctrl+C acts as an interrupt and breaks it out of the loop.